Skip to main content

 Home Buyers Plan (HBP)

-You can also take advantage of your RRSP through the Home Buyers’ Plan, which allows you to withdraw up to $35,000 from your RRSP for your first home.
+You can also take advantage of your RRSP through the Home Buyers’ Plan, which allows you to withdraw up to $60,000 from your RRSP for your first home.
 You then repay it to your plan over 15 years.
 Also, you get a two-year grace period before you start paying it back.
-The Canadian Government introduced new increased contribution limits in its 2024 budget, which are currently pending.

 No home buying saving plan is complete without the goal in mind: the down payment.
 The standard for a long time has been 20%, but recent changes in home prices have driven more and more people to lower entry into the market.